smaclell/smaclell.github.io/_drafts/you-are-your-code-review.md

 learned after months of working with the same people.
 Code reviews were the focal point for most of his interactions.

-In his talk, Chris took an extreme position.
-For some people their code reviews is the primary way you interact with them.
+When code reviews become the primary way you interact things change.
 You don't know them as a person and you cannot see them on a daily basis.
 If they keep giving crappy code reviews your opinion of them forms quickly.
-Likewise, consistently great code can help you stand apart.
+Likewise, consistently great code can help them stand apart.

 This was the reality for Chris while working with the remote team.
-Being a talk on code reviews he found some special ones to highlight the lessons he wanted to share.
-After a while the code reviews became the main representation of peoples' current ability.
+Being a talk on code reviews he found special examples highlighting lessons he wanted to share.
+He felt after a while the code reviews became the main representation of a persons' current ability.

+This all got me thinking about being evaluated and represented by each of code review.
+I thought about how I often become too attached to my code.
+Then there were several great blog posts I had read which try to separate your worth and being from the code you write.
+In the end I think I found a way I can bring these conflicting views together.

 <div class="disclaimer">
 <strong>Reminder:</strong> My blog is my own opinion and not necessarily that of my employer.